 Keep in touch with old clients & contacts

 Using LinkedIn for business involves expanding your professional network.
 However, that should not be done at the expense of maintaining your existing network.
-Set aside time to nurture relationships with people in your network, current clients, prospective clients, and potential clients.
+Set aside time to nurture relationships with prospective clients and to implement customer retention strategies.